Local Same-Day STD Testing

 Stay informed about current STD lingo with the glossary of STD terms that we have on our site.
 When you decide to test with us, you are ensuring that you'll be checked for all common STDs, not just a few.
 Receive your money back if you have to cancel your testing before visiting a testing center.

 Chlamydia and gonorrhea are called co-infections, that is why we offer the chlamydia-gonorrhea test panel that screens for both STDs.
-We are the only online STD testing service that offers only Food and Drug Administration (FDA)-approved tests including the Rapid Plasma Reagin (RPR) test for syphilis.
+We are the only online STD testing service that offers only Food and Drug Administration (FDA)-approved / cleared tests including the Rapid Plasma Reagin (RPR) test for syphilis.
 In New York STD testing market, we offer the most advanced tests available.

 Middletown, New York Sexually Transmitted Diseases Rate